-The Company has historically experienced recurring operating losses and as of June 30, 2020, the Company had an accumulated deficit of \$982.1 million.
+The Company has historically experienced recurring operating losses and as of September 30, 2020, the Company had an accumulated deficit of \$985.8 million.
 In addition, the Company has historically experienced recurring negative operating cash flows.
-At June 30, 2020, the Company had cash, cash equivalents, and marketable securities of \$56.0 million.
-Marketable securities include certificate of deposits with maturities between eight and twenty-one months.
-Cash used in operations for the three months ended June 30, 2020 was \$3.1 million.
+At September 30, 2020, the Company had cash, cash equivalents, and marketable securities of \$51.4 million.
+Marketable securities include certificate of deposits with maturities between six and eleven months.
+Cash used in operations for the six months ended September 30, 2020 was \$6.6 million.

 In December 2015, the Company entered into a set of strategic agreements valued at approximately \$210.0 million with Inox Wind Ltd. ("Inox" or "Inox Wind"), which includes a multi-year supply contract pursuant to which the Company will supply electrical control systems ("ECS") to Inox and a license agreement allowing Inox to manufacture a limited number of ECS.
 After Inox purchases the specified number of ECS required under the terms of the supply contract, Inox agreed that the Company will continue as Inox's preferred supplier and Inox will be required to purchase from the Company a majority of its ECS requirements for an additional three-year period.
 Pursuant to these strategic agreements, Inox must forecast future purchase orders of sets of ECS which become firm orders three months prior to shipment, and Inox must post letters of credit before the Company will ship such orders.
-Inox is currently delinquent on its obligation to post letters of credit for sets of ECS that Inox forecasted to purchase under the terms of the supply contract.
+Inox had been delinquent on its obligation to post letters of credit for sets of ECS that Inox forecasted to purchase under the terms of the supply contract.
 On May 29, 2020, the Company sent written notice to Inox notifying Inox of its default under the supply contract due to Inox's failure to post letters of credit in the amount of €6.0 million for the payment of ECS that Inox is obligated to purchase under the terms of the supply contract.
-If Inox fails to post letters of credit in the amount of €6.0 million in accordance with the terms of the supply contract within the ninety day cure period after receipt of the default notice, then the Company may terminate the supply contract by providing written notice of such termination to Inox.
-We cannot predict if and when Inox will post letters of credit consistent with the forecasted ECS quantities.
-Inox's failure to post letters of credit and take delivery of forecasted ECS quantities would impact the Company's revenues and liquidity.
-In the event the Company were to terminate the supply contract, the Company's revenues and liquidity would also be impacted.
+If Inox failed to post letters of credit in the amount of €6.0 million in accordance with the terms of the supply contract within the ninety day cure period after receipt of the default notice, then the Company could have terminated the supply contract by providing written notice of such termination to Inox.
+On September 2, 2020, Inox delivered approved letters of credit in the amount of €1.3 million for the payment of a portion of the ECS that Inox was obligated to purchase under the terms of the supply contract.
+On September 11, 2020, the Company notified Inox that due to (i) the Company's business relationship with Inox, and (ii) Inox's delivery of approved letters of credit in the amount of €1.3 million as described above, the Company gave Inox until October 5, 2020 to regain compliance with the terms of the supply contract by providing approved letters of credit in the amount of €4.7 million for payment of the remaining ECS that Inox currently was obligated to purchase under the terms of the supply contract.
+On October 1, 2020, Inox delivered approved letters of credit for payment of the remaining ECS that Inox was obligated to purchase under the terms of the supply contract and cured the default set forth in the May 29, 2020 default notice.